dbohlender/canfar.github.io/docs/tutorial.md

 chmod +x mytutorial.bash
 {% endhighlight %}

 Now let's test the newly created script with a different file ID.
-If the script is on your home directory type:
+If the script is on your home directory, type:

 {% highlight bash %}
 TMPDIR=/ephemeral/work ~/mytutorial.bash 1056214p
 {% endhighlight %}

-Just as during the manual testing, verify the output, and the check with the VOSpace web interface on that the catalogue has been uploaded.
+Just as during the manual testing, verify the output, and check with the VOSpace web interface that the catalogue has been uploaded.

 {% include backToTop.html %}

+### Install HTCondor for Batch

+Batch jobs are scheduled using the [HTCondor](http://www.htcondor.org) software.
+HTCondor will dynamically launch jobs on the VMs (workers), connecting to the batch processing head node (the central manager).
+So a minimal HTCondor daemon needs to run on the VM, and you need to install HTCondor.
+Run this script to install HTCondor and configure it properly:
+{% highlight bash %}
+curl https://raw.githubusercontent.com/canfar/openstack-sandbox/master/vm_config/cloud_scheduler_setup.bash -o cloud_scheduler_setup.bash
+sudo bash cloud_scheduler_setup.bash
+{% endhighlight %}

 ### Snapshot (save) the VM Instance

-Save the state of your VM by navigating to the **Instances** window, and clicking on the **Create Snapshot** button to the right of your VM instance's name.
-After selecting a name for the snapshot, e.g., ```tutorial``` (note: in general pick a unique name to avoid conflicts with other users!), click the **Create Snapshot** button.
+Save the state of your VM by navigating to the **Instances** window, and click on the **Create Snapshot** button to the right of your VM instance's name.
+After selecting a name for the snapshot, e.g., ```tutorial```, click the **Create Snapshot** button.
 It will eventually be saved and listed in the **Images** window, and will be available next time you launch an instance.

 ### Shut down the VM Instance